knutnergaard/smufolib/docs/user_guide.rst

 Override the automatic calculations by setting the attributes to a value other than :obj:`None`.

-To turn the feature off entirely, disable `auto` in the :ref:`[engravingDefaults]` section of `smufolib.cfg`.
+To turn the feature off entirely, disable :confval:`engravingDefaults.auto`.
 See :ref:`configuring-smufolib` for more information about how to customize SMufoLib's behavior.

 Engraving defaults are available in either font units or staff spaces.
 See :ref:`changing-measurement-units` for more information.